Careful Preparations for In-Person Learning

 Will Elon University and Elon Law continue COVID-19 testing during the academic year?

 Yes.
-In order to monitor the ongoing health of the school community, the university community will participate weekly in ongoing and random testing throughout the semester.
+In order to monitor the ongoing health of the school community, the university community will participate weekly in ongoing and random testing throughout the trimester.
 Elon will test students, faculty and staff weekly during the semester per three methods:

 - Random selection of students, faculty and staff who are potential contacts of someone who has presented with symptoms and warranted isolation.